2022 Gartner® Magic Quadrant™ SIEM

 SOAR stands for security orchestration, automation and response.
 Coined by Gartner in 2017, SOAR describes the potential merging of three distinct and interconnected markets:

 Security incident response platform (SIRP)

-SOAR works on optimizing processes and allows orchestration of many different technologies into standardized response procedures for each type of attack, called Standard Operating Procedures (SOPs).
+SOAR works on optimizing processes and allows the orchestration of many different technologies into standardized response procedures for each type of attack, called Standard Operating Procedures (SOPs).
 It also automates all the repetitive tasks within these processes and ensures that all analysts follow the same procedures.

 What is a SOAR platform?

 A SOAR platform is a tool that helps cyber security teams minimize response time, reduce analyst fatigue via orchestration and automation, and improve the efficiency and consistency of SOC processes.
 SOAR permits making the most of automation, orchestrating several tools with SOPs, creating immediate and detailed incident reports, and automatically assigning analysts only those tasks and decisions where human value is essential.

 While SIEM detects potential security threats, SOAR takes alerts to the next level by beginning to triage and then applying processes to remediation, automatically assigning high-value tasks to analysts.
 SOAR extends beyond the use cases of SIEM by offering recommended means of response thanks to its machine learning prowess.
 SIEM is better at managing vast influxes of data from multiple sources.
 SOAR can’t replicate the value offered by SIEM and vice versa.
 Both solutions work best in tandem.